rfovell/WPS-ERA5-PREPROCESSOR/README.md

     + Then change name of variable in output file:  ncrename -v VAR_2D,VAR_2RH output_file.nc <br>
     + Change name of output_file.nc if needed:      mv output_file.nc era5_rh2m_aug2019.nc <br>

-(5) Have the invariant field SOILHGT available and expressed in meters (not surface geopotential in m2/s2).
+(5) Have the invariant fields SOILHGT available and expressed in meters (not surface geopotential in m2/s2).
  The file era5_SOILHGT.nc is provided here in this repository.
+The invariant field LANDSEA can be found in the file era5_LANDSEA.nc

 (6) Modify Cell #2 for locations, names of files